moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 |               [any operator](#operators) | rvalue           |
 | [label](#labels-jumps-and-embedded-data) | rvalue           |

+Lvalues are always identifiers, where rvalues can be identifiers are literals.

+Lvalues are writable, where rvalues are not necessary.

 ### Instructions separator

 An instruction generally end by a new line \n.

 It's possible to put multiple instructions using a colon : on one line but with limitation:

-1. Can be miss-interpreted as a label declaration.
+- Can be misinterpreted as a label declaration.
 So the best way is to add a space between the idenfier and the colon.

     This will not work:

       test: DATA 123
       🐞RESTORE test: WAIT VBL

     ✅ This will work:

       test: DATA 123
       RESTORE test : WAIT VBL

-2. Does not work with the one line syntaxe of [the `IF/THEN` command](#-if-then-else-if-else-end-if-br-if-then-).
+- Does not work with the one line syntaxe of [the `IF/THEN` command](#if-then-else-if-else-end-ifif-then).

       IF expression THEN instruction1 : instruction2

     `instruction2` will always be executed.